 Inspectors should consider emerging or existing cross-cutting themes for review during the biennial team inspection to develop insights into the licensee’s progress in addressing the themes.

 Inspectors may select one or more risk-significant systems on which to focus sample selections.
-Performing a walkdown of selected systems in accordance with the guidance provided in IP 71111.04, Equipment Alignment, Section 02.02, Complete Walkdown will provide insight into the adequacy of the licensee’s implementation of all aspects of the program (identification, prioritization, evaluation and implementation).
+Performing a walkdown of selected systems in accordance with the guidance provided in IP 71111.04, Equipment Alignment, Section 02.02, Complete Walkdown will provide insight into the adequacy of the licensee’s implementation of all aspects of the PI&R program (identification, prioritization, evaluation and implementation).
 However, in cases where this method for sample selection is used, additional issues may be required to be reviewed to ensure adequate coverage in the Emergency Planning Cornerstone and the Radiation Safety or Safeguards Strategic Performance Areas.

 Review each selected issue using the performance attributes contained in Section 02.02 of this IP.